chalmerj/introcs-lecture-notes/devel/rst/problem-solving-replace.rst

 in the proper string form, and the test code runs, passing the first test.

-How we gradually get more complicated.
+Now we gradually get more complicated.
 We will continue to assume ``target`` and ``replacement`` are as in the original example, and ``target`` is in the same place in ``s``, but suppose we imagine each